travtouch1009/Secure-Coding/README.md

 compile with make

+Currently, reads one line from a file

-add file name to the command line argument
+add file name to the command line argument to run